johentsch/performed-midi-dataset/README.md

 Test it, but don't work on it yet, because I need to figure out why it doesn't work for some authors.

+### Notes Philippe

+I understand that `midi_cleaned.mid` is a midi file produced from the score and I assume that the audio file has been generated from the same source.

+It is unclear how the alignment file `ann_quant.txt` has been produced.
+There is the mention of a "performed midi" and "score midi".
+Which text file is it?
+Also there are two text files mentioned above.
+I am a bit lost.

+Overall it seems that we do not annotate a true performance but a generated MIDI.